piriya33/CDC_Wordpress/wp-content/plugins/event-tickets-plus/readme.txt

 = [4.10.0.2] 2019-02-08 =

 * Fix - Prevent fatals in Meta when testing for blocks [122361]
-* Fix - Ensure lang files are loadeing correctly [122544]
+* Fix - Ensure lang files are loading correctly [122544]
 * Fix - Reduce WC PayPal delay from 5 minutes to 5 seconds [121818]

 = [4.10.0.1] 2019-02-07 =